vladlpavlov/Pythagoras/README.md

 ### What Is It?

-An experimental framework aimed to democratize serverless compute for data scientists
+An experimental framework containing advanced Python tools for Data Scientists and ML/AI Engineers.
+Pythagoras is going through a major overhaul now, come back later for updates about new functionality.

 ### How To Get It?